mafzaldev/prisma-nodejs/README.md

    and `Student` is the name of the model, and `id`(ID of the record, with autoincrement property),`name`, `age`, `email`, `createdAt` and `updatedAt` are the fields of the model.

 6. Run your MySQL server and create a new database called `prisma`
-7. Copy the `Connection String` from your MySQL.
+7. Copy the `Connection String` from your Database.
+In this case, I'm using MySQL.
 8. Create a new file called `.env` and add the copied `Connection String` to `DATABASE_URL` field:

    ```